Winter Sweep Rowing Camp Overview

 We seek to engage athletes to have an active mind in Tampa, which can be particularly important during the monotonous winter months in our sport.
 This can mean in depth discussions of everything from nutrition to current training trends in our sport.
 We employ head and senior assistant collegiate coaches.
 Our staff is committed.
 Some are Olympians, some have coached national teams, and all currently work full-time in rowing.
 We employ our proven standards with good ratios and private coaching.

 Be sure to read the winter camp blog from last year’s camp.

 Skilled Coxswain Development

-We’ve set aside a small number of slots in San Diego for coxswains to work in their own program on and off the water.
-To get the most out of our short time at camp, we expect coxswains in San Diego to be on point and organized from moment one.
-We implement our coxswain coaching in San Diego with our open-source coxswain curriculum, designed over four years by multiple national team coxswains to arm coxswains with the skills to develop themselves over the course of their career.
+We’ve set aside a small number of slots in Tampa for coxswains to work in their own program on and off the water.
+To get the most out of our short time at camp, we expect coxswains in Tampa to be on point and organized from moment one.
+We implement our coxswain coaching in Tampa with our open-source coxswain curriculum, designed over four years by multiple national team coxswains to arm coxswains with the skills to develop themselves over the course of their career.

-(The San Diego integrated coxswain camp differs from our winter coxswains only camps in that it does have many training components just for coxswains, but the water time is specifically geared toward intensive boat coaching first.
+(The Tampa integrated coxswain camp differs from our winter coxswains only camps in that it does have many training components just for coxswains, but the water time is specifically geared toward intensive boat coaching first.
 The coxswains only camp on the other hand is all about coxing exclusively.)

-We are beyond passionate about working with coxswains and have put specific thought into meeting their needs in San Diego.
+We are beyond passionate about working with coxswains and have put specific thought into meeting their needs in Tampa.
 Coxswains will cox, review audio, and learn specific mechanisms for better steering, awareness, organization, and commands.

 National Team Quality Staff